Did You Know?

 If you don't get Part D when you're first eligible and you don't have other creditable prescription drug coverage (coverage that meets minimum standards set by the Center for Medicare and Medicaid Services), your monthly premium may increase by 1% of the current "national base beneficiary premium" times the number of months you didn't have Part D or creditable coverage.
 Most importantly, you'll have to pay this penalty each time you pay your premiums, for as long as you have Part D.

 The marketing and selling of Medicare plans is regulated by the Centers for Medicare & Medicaid Services (CMS) and your state's Department of Insurance.
-At SET, we strive to make sure our clients make informed decisions that best meet their needs.
+At SET, we strive to make sure our clients make informed decisions.
 That's why we offer "Medicareful".
 Medicareful is a very powerful tool to explain, explore, compare and even enroll in Medicare Advantage, Prescription Drug, or Medicare Supplement plans.
 With Medicareful, you can feel safe knowing that you are using a Medicare platform that provides 100% regulatory compliance.

 Of course, we at SET would love for you to call us.
 We can tell you all about the many facets of Medicare.
 But, if you first wish to learn more about Medicare on your own, the U.S. government provides an official website that contains an abundance of very valuable information.
 Clicking on the link below will take you to this website.
 Subsequent to your visit to that website, make sure you return back to this website to utilize the Medicareful tool (above).
 Or, feel free to give us a call to answer any questions.
 Because we are here to get you SET for your retirement.